 Rates are adjustable

-Traditionally, HELOCs are variable rate loans.
-However, there are hybrid options that allow borrowers pay a fixed rate on a portion of the credit line and an adjustable rate on the remainder.
-Be sure to ask your lender what they offer and what their HELOC rules are.
+Traditionally, HELOCs are variable-rate loans.
+However, there are hybrid options that allow borrowers to pay a fixed rate on a portion of the credit line and an adjustable-rate on the remainder.
+Ask your lender what they offer and what their HELOC rules are.

 Chase, for example, has a fixed-rate HELOC option which allows borrowers to switch from adjustable rates to a fixed rate during the draw period on loans of more than $1,000.